Zren/zren.github.io/kde_docs_widget.md

     color: "#0ff" // Teal

     Rectangle { // For everything else, we need to set the size.
-        color: "#00f" // Green
+        color: "#0f0" // Green
-        anchors.fit: parent // Make sure we're the same size as the parent.
+        anchors.fill: parent // Make sure we're the same size as the parent.
     }
 }
 {% endhighlight %}